gdcc/ct.gdcc.io/README.md

 # ct.gdcc.io

-Website for the Containerization Working Group.
+The source for https://ct.gdcc.io, the website for the Containerization Working Group.

 ## Contributing